If you like helping people, enjoy working with your hands as well as your mind, and

 This memorandum and the College Catalog are the only official sources of information

 pertaining to the Dental Hygiene Selection Procedures.
-They apply only to those students
+They apply to students who

-who wish to enter the first Dental Hygiene courses.
+wish to enter the Dental Hygiene Program.
 All students seeking information about the Dental Hygiene program should contact a counselor at any of the Oakland Community College Campuses.

 If there are any incomplete (I’s) on your record, they must be processed through the